drixpyyy/xcloud-ai-aimbot/AiAImbot.md

 ## Setup
 Discord: https://discord.gg/EmdR3qgn8s

-make sure ur not on fullscreen on xcloud and press ctrl + shift + i
+make sure ur not on fullscreen on xcloud and press ctrl + shift + i(any other devives need you to search up how to get developer tools)

 basically run dependencies FIRST then run the ai aimbot and it should work if not then go to the discord for support also this should work for geforce now but i never tested it